Best Putting Mats 2025

 Recent updates

 This guide was originally published in October 2022 and I look to give it regular updates to make sure there is current information, updated product recommendations and insightful advice to help you find the best putting mat for you.
-The latest update was in January 2025.
+I also add more detailed product information over time as I use each product more during my own personal practice as well as extra testing we do whilst reviewing some of the best putters.
+The latest update to this guide was in June 2025 ahead of the summer golf season.

 The Quick List